VVS Laxman: Bowling

 A very occasional bowler at Test level, Laxman took 2 wickets in his test career.
 One against the West Indies, and the other against Pakistan.

 The Cricket Advisory Committee

-Laxman is one of the member of the elite three-man panel that consists of three Legends of Cricket, Laxman being one, Sachin Tendulkar and Sourav Ganguly being the other two.
+Laxman is one of the members of the elite three-man panel that consists of himself, Sachin Tendulkar and Sourav Ganguly.
 This three-man panel is known as the Cricket Advisory Committee of BCCI.
-The Cricket Advisory Committee (CAC) was set up by Mr. Anurag Thakur (then Secretary) and late BCCI President Mr. Jagmohan Dalmiya.
-This committee was set up to advise BCCI on various issues and to help BCCI with their immense Cricketing experience.
+The Cricket Advisory Committee (CAC) was set up by Anurag Thakur (then Secretary) and late BCCI President Jagmohan Dalmiya.
+This committee was set up to advise BCCI on various issues and to help BCCI with their immense cricketing experience.
 The Cricket Advisory Committee took several important decisions that includes the recommendation for the selection of Anil Kumble (ex-coach) who stepped down as the coach and recommendation of selection of Ravi Shastri (ex-coach) for the post of coach of the Indian cricket team.

 Laxman was also appointed as the batting consultant in Cricket Association of Bengal (CAB)'s vision 2020 project.